cwensel/cascading.multitool/README.txt

 Welcome

- This is the Cascading.Multitool module.
+ This is the Cascading.Multitool (Multitool) module.

  It provides a simple command line interface for building data processing jobs.

  Think of Multitool as 'grep' and 'sed' for Hadoop, that also supports joins.

- For example the following command,
+ For example, with "$HADOOP_HOME/bin/hadoop" in your PATH, the following command,

-   > hadoop jar multitool.jar source=input.txt select=Monday sink=outputDir
+   > hadoop jar multitool-<release-date>.jar source=input.txt select=Monday sink=outputDir

- will start a Hadoop job to read in the source file "input.txt", grep all lines with the word "Monday" and output the results into the sink "outputDir".
+ will start a Hadoop job to read in the source file "input.txt", grep all lines with the word "Monday" and output the results into the directory "outputDir".

  Multitool will inherit the underlying Hadoop configuration, so if the default FileSystem is HDFS, all paths will be relative to the cluster filesystem, not local.
 Using fully